Grow your LinkedIn audience 3x faster

 Here’s a checklist of how you can do that:

-• Share your works using the Featured section.
 Include links to your books, speeches, and other works that make your writing career.
+Using social proof and giving easy acess to your work will give you much more credibility.

 For example, if you specialize in writing books about sales and management, posting related topics would be appropriate.